wmhass/BDDComicsList/README.md

 #### Acceptance criteria:

-*Scenario - No internet connection:*

-    Given that I don't have internet connection
-    When it tries to load comics
-    Then do not present a UI activity indicator

-*Scenario - Internet connection OK and app is loading comics:*
+*Scenario - App is loading comics:*

-    Given that I have internet connection
+    Given that I opened the app
     When it is loading comics
     Then present a UI activity indicator

 *Scenario - Internet connection OK and app finished loading comics:*

-    Given that I have internet connection
+    Given that I opened the app
     When it finished loading comics
     Then hide the UI activity indicator